allisonmachado/blog.allison.bsb.br/posts/mysql-transaction-model.md

 #### Transaction isolation

-In combination with locks, MySQL uses the concept of consistent non-locking reads to provide isolation between transactions: it allows multiple transactions to view consistent data by creating multiple versions of the data for each transaction.
+In combination with locks, MySQL uses the [concept of consistent non-locking reads][9] to provide isolation between transactions: it allows multiple transactions to view consistent data by creating multiple versions of the data for each transaction.
 This involves maintaining multiple versions of each row in a table and keeping track of which version of a row is visible to each transaction.
 It prevents the need for locks, but it also requires additional memory and processing logic to maintain the multiple versions of the data.

 Considering that concurrent processing takes a hit when transactions need to wait for one another for acquiring locks - transaction isolation is the setting that fine-tunes the balance between performance and consistency of results when multiple transactions are making changes and performing queries at the same time.